-If you don't have one, or if you haven't given it much thought over the last few years, now is definitely the time to get on with it.
+If you don't have one, or if you haven't given it much thought over the last few years, now is definitely the time to develop one.

-If you use any technology in your business - whether that's something as simple as a cash register, or it's a full blown network for 5 locations - a proper IT strategy will be your best friend.
+If you use any technology in your business - whether that's something as simple as a till, or it's a full-blown network for 5 locations - a proper IT strategy will be your best friend.
 It's the foundation to growing your business.
 It can mean the difference between surviving a time of uncertainty and thriving through it.

-OK, there's a big chance I'm biased!
-But I cannot stress enough how important a well-thoughtout IT strategy is for any successful business.
+OK, I'm biased!
+But I cannot stress enough how important a well-thought-out IT strategy is for any successful business.

 Your IT strategy should work alongside your business plan, detailing the ways your technology will accelerate progress towards your goals and objectives.
-It should take into account both long and short term targets, and leave room for change where necessary (if nothing else, the pandemic has taught us just how quickly we might need to adapt).
+It should take into account both long and short term targets, and leave room for change where necessary.

 And while it's called an IT strategy, it's not actually about your technology.
-Sure, you'll have plans for the technology and devices that you use, and those that you aspire to use in future.
-In reality, the strategy is about your business, and how your technology can help you to achieve all the things you'd like to, in the easiest way possible.
+Sure, you'll have plans for the technology and devices that you use, and those that you want to use in future but, in reality, the strategy is about your business, and how your technology can help you to achieve all the things you'd like to, in the easiest way possible.